UniversalDependencies/docs/_u-overview/typos.md

 The recommendations on this page are designed with sporadic errors in mind.
 Technically they could be also applied to learner corpora, which are full of errors; however, learner corpora usually require more thinking, and the main question is: Do we want to guess what the author would have written if they knew the language better, or do we want to approximate “the grammar in their head,” which is probably a mixture of the intended language and a language they know better?

+Mechanisms similar to typo handling could also be used to annotate historical corpora with historical spelling; see [below](#historical-spelling) for more details.

 ## Misspelled Word

 The easiest type of error is a simple typo in a single word, especially if the result is a non-word.
 (If the result is another word of the language, e.g. if one writes _too_ instead of _two_ in English, then we must decide that the author really wanted to say something else, and it may not be always obvious.)